chennaitricolor/whatyourward-Android/README.md

 - Import the project and wait for the gradle sync to complete.

 - To build this project, Create secrets.properties file in the main folder (i.e below local.properties).
+Please find the screenshot attached for the steps below.

 **Android Studio:**